ookk2011/wuseman-EMAGNET/README.md

       1) Install Ubuntu or any other distro from Microsoft Store
       2) When installation has been done, hit 'start'
       3) Now type 'sudo -s' and enter your password
-      4) Now update repo and install git, just copy and paste the below linee
+      4) Now update repo and install git, just copy and paste the below lines

+      apt update; apt install git -y; git clone https://github.com/wuseman/EMAGNET cd EMAGNET;bash emagnet-setup.sh; emagnet -e

       5) All I can say is, have phun! :-) Emagnet has been installed.

-      apt update; apt install git -y; git clone https://github.com/wuseman/EMAGNET cd EMAGNET;bash emagnet-setup.sh; emagnet -e

 ![Screenshot](_video/emagnet-on-windows.gif)